BradleyParkerDev/sqlalchemy_and_alembic_boilerplate/README.md

 | `alembic upgrade head`        | Apply all pending migrations               |
 | `alembic downgrade -1`        | Revert the last migration                  |

+## Note

+Ensure that your PostgreSQL database timezone is set to 'UTC' (Coordinated Universal Time) in your PostgreSQL configuration.
+This helps avoid timezone-related issues and ensures consistency across different environments.

+If you are using Neon, note that it uses 'GMT' (Greenwich Mean Time) by default, which is functionally equivalent to UTC+0.
+No additional configuration is needed for Neon, but you should still verify your database settings if working across multiple environments.

 ## License

 This project is intended for personal and educational purposes only.